 - Ensures you are able to practice independently by the time you complete the program

-- Offers research training and experience through mentored projects that culminate in the development of clinical protocols, conference presentations and peer-reviewed scientific publications
+- Offers research training and experience through mentored projects culminating in the development of clinical protocols, conference presentations and peer-reviewed scientific publications

 This training program is fully accredited by the Commission on Accreditation of Medical Physics Education Programs (CAMPEP).

-For graduates of that year, we list the number who have completed ABR board certification (or equivalent) and the type of initial employment positions (placement) for the graduates.
+For graduates of that year, we list the number who has completed ABR board certification (or equivalent) and the type of initial employment positions (placement) for the graduates.

 ||2 clinical; 1 academic

 *Graduates of the current year have completed at least part 1 of the board certification process and are not eligible to complete the process until the following year or later.